Serenata - New Release!

 Featuring composers from the 19th and early 20th century during the period when the modern version of the concert harp was being introduced and the conservatories of Milan and Naples were ﬂourishing with the new instrument.

 My research of repertoire resulted in my ﬁrst experiences with composer harpists Luigi Maurizio Tedeschi (Milan Conservatory) and Giovanni Caramiello (Naples Conservatory) and pianist composer Alessandro Longo (Naples).
-A number of the compositions were unavailable for many years and have recently been made available.
+A number of the compositions that were out of print and have recently been made available.

 CD comes with download card for wav files and liner notes.